 Samsung Pay has the advantage of being able to use most existing payment terminals, automatically giving it wide support in whichever countries it launches.
 This can bring its own challenges, however.
 And as the reach of Samsung Pay broadens, it's more important than ever for people on both sides of the customer relationship to be educated.

-MST — Magnetic Secure Transaction — is Samsung's not-so-secret weapon.
+MST — Magnetic Secure Transmission — is Samsung's not-so-secret weapon.

 While Samsung Pay also supports NFC, it's MST that's supposed to provide the competitive advantage.
 Because magnetic swipers are almost universal, the firm can boast that Samsung Pay works just about everywhere.
 As the company's ads say, "Samsung Pay is here.
 And pretty much everywhere else."

 In theory, this lets Samsung sidestep one of the major headaches with Apple Pay right now — consistency.
 As Katherine Boehret wrote for The Verge this week, "if it doesn't work in enough places, you'll stop trying."

 "Last month, Apple announced that Apple Pay is available in over 2 million US locations.
 But, as I've experienced, that doesn't mean that Apple Pay is being used in all of the payment terminals at those locations — or that employees know how to use it."

 Updating terminals is an expensive and slow process — especially in the U.S. where, unlike Europe, there's less momentum behind contactless credit cards.

 MST, however, can be both a blessing and a curse.
 It's great because it relies on technology already in widespread use.
 But that can also present unexpected problems, as your MST-toting Galaxy phone has to interact with hardware that wasn't specifically designed for it.